uccl-project/uccl-project.github.io/src/content/posts/uccl-ep.md

 ## Working with Various GPU-NIC Vendors

 Different **NIC vendors** introduce additional system-level challenges due to variations in transport protocols and hardware capabilities.
 For instance, AWS EFA NICs use the **Scalable Reliable Datagram (SRD)** protocol, which employs advanced **multi-pathing** to mitigate congestion at scale.
-While this design improves throughput and reliability, it breaks the strict in-order delivery guarantee within a single SRD Queue Pair (QP).
+While this design improves throughput and reliability, it does not provide the strict in-order delivery guarantee within a single SRD Queue Pair (QP).
 This becomes problematic for DeepEP-style communication, which relies on ordered RDMA writes followed by atomic operations to notify remote GPUs that writes are delivered to assigned locations in the RDMA transport buffer.

 To address this, **UCCL-EP** leverages its CPU-side flexibility to enforce **software-level message ordering**.
 Each RDMA write carries **immediate data** encoding a per-RDMA-channel sequence number, which the receiver uses to **reorder out-of-sequence messages** before committing them to GPU memory.
 Importantly, these only apply to control messages (e.g. atomics) and not the data payload.

 Furthermore, In DeepEP’s NVIDIA-specific IBGDA path, GPUs rely on **hardware RDMA atomics** to signal remote completion.
-However, EFA does not natively support RDMA atomics, which poses a correctness challenge: the receiver must still know when a payload has been fully written before it can proceed to read or combine it.
+However, some NIC providers (e.g. EFA) does not natively support RDMA atomics, which poses a correctness challenge: the receiver must still know when a payload has been fully written before it can proceed to read or combine it.

 To emulate this behavior, UCCL-EP implements **software-level atomics** using regular RDMA writes and immediate data.
 The sender writes the payload first, then issues a small RDMA write carrying an immediate value that acts as an atomic message (e.g., the new counter value or flag).
 On the receiver side, the CPU proxy updates a local completion counter — effectively reproducing the behavior hardware atomics.

-A surprising benefit of this approach is that atomic can piggyback on existing write operation (as realized in one RDMA operation), whereas in DeepEP, it takes two operations (write + atomic).
-The fundamental reason is that UCCL-EP adopts a **two-sided** communication model, whereas GPU-driven approach is one-sided, where write with immediate is not supported.
+A surprising benefit of this approach is that atomic can **piggyback on existing write operation** (as realized in one RDMA operation), whereas in DeepEP, it takes two operations (write + atomic).
+The fundamental reason is that UCCL-EP adopts a **two-sided** communication model, whereas the original DeepEP is one-sided due to GPU needing to directly talking to NIC.

 To enable UCCL EP work with diverse GPU vendors, we have taken the first step in **eliminating nvshmem dependencies**, which is important for portability as well as other features (e.g. elastic scaling).
 We also observed interestingly, removing nvshmem dependency can sometimes lead to performance improvements, which we suspect to be due to the internal overhead of the nvshmem library.